 - Is the participant currently symptomatic or self-isolating?
-If self-isolating is this because of symptoms in self or others in the household - Do they have any of the following symptoms today (yes/no for each of fever, muscle ache (myalgia), fatigue, sore throat, cough, shortness of breath (dyspnea), headache, nausea/vomiting, abdominal pain, diarrhoea, loss of taste, loss of smell, other symptoms) or since the last visit, or otherwise consider that they currently have COVID-19 - Have they recently been in contact with someone that they definitely know (based on a positive test) or suspect (no positive test) was infected with COVID-19 at the time of contact?
-Yes/No for each type of contact and for each - o If yes, date of last contact - o If yes, was this someone in their own household or someone outside their household - Working status (employed, not working, retired, student etc) and work location (at home, outside of home etc), including number of days per week usually spent working outside the home or at school/nursery, and mode of transport to get to work/school/nursery - Healthcare and social care contacts including currently working in health/social care in roles which primarily directly interact with patients/residents/clients or not, recently visited hospital or residential/nursing care home - Contacts with other individuals inside the household (eg social distancing within the household) and outside the household, including through work, school/nursery, shopping, exercise etc including duration and number of individuals, how easy they find it to maintain social distancing and use of face coverings or masks - Do they have long-term health problems, and do these limit their activities? - Current smoking status. - Have they recently travelled abroad?
+If self-isolating is this because of symptoms in self or others in the household - Do they have any of the following symptoms today (yes/no for each of fever (including high temperature), muscle ache (myalgia), fatigue, sore throat, cough, shortness of breath (dyspnea), headache, nausea/vomiting, abdominal pain, diarrhoea, loss of taste, loss of smell, trouble sleeping, loss of appetite/eating less than usual, runny nose/sneezing, noisy breathing (wheezing), other symptoms) or since the last visit, or otherwise consider that they currently have COVID-19 - Have they recently been in contact with someone that they definitely know (based on a positive test) or suspect (no positive test) was infected with COVID-19 at the time of contact?
+Yes/No for each type of contact and for each - o If yes, date of last contact - If yes, was this someone in their own household or someone outside their household - Working status (employed, not working, retired, student etc) and work location (at home, outside of home etc), including number of days per week usually spent working outside the home or at school/nursery, and mode of transport to get to work/school/nursery - Healthcare and social care contacts including currently working in health/social care in roles which primarily directly interact with patients/residents/clients or not, recently visited hospital or residential/nursing care home - Contacts with other individuals inside the household (eg social distancing within the household) and outside the household, including through work, school/nursery, shopping, exercise etc including duration and number of individuals, how easy they find it to maintain social distancing and use of face coverings or masks - Do they have long-term health problems, and do these limit their activities? - Current smoking status. - Have they recently travelled abroad?
 If yes, to which countries? - Have they received or been offered a vaccine against COVID-19?
-If yes, type, number of doses, dates.
+If yes, type, number of doses, dates. - Have they received a vaccine against influenza?
+If yes, date.